Lion Air jet crashes in Indonesia with 189 aboard

 No survivors expected as new Boeing 737 aircraft seen falling into sea off West Java

-An Indonesian airliner crashed into the sea on Monday, with the likely loss of all 189 people aboard, as it tried to return to Jakarta minutes after take-off.
+An Indonesian airliner crashed into the sea off West Java on Monday, with the likely loss of all 189 people aboard, as it tried to return to Jakarta minutes after take-off.

 Lion Air flight JT610, an almost new Boeing 737 MAX 8, was en route from the capital to Pangkal Pinang, centre of the Bangka-Belitung tin mining region.
 Rescue officials said they had recovered human remains from the crash site, about 15 km off the coast.

 Indonesia is one of the world’s fastest-growing aviation markets, but its safety record is patchy.
-If all aboard have died, the crash will be its second-worst air disaster since 1997, said industry experts said.
+If all aboard have died, the crash will be its second-worst air disaster since 1997, said industry experts.

 The pilot had asked to return to base (RTB) shortly after take-off.
 It lost contact with ground staff after 13 minutes.